 Organized groups are an integral part of Sequoia and Kings Canyon's Volunteer-In-Parks program.
 Examples of group volunteer projects include: trail maintenance, invasive plant species removal, native plant propagation and various maintenance duties such as sanding and painting, litter removal, and greenhouse projects.

-For more information on volunteering as an organized group, please contact Volunteer Coordinator Tim Barrett at (559) 565-4232.
+For more information on volunteering as an organized group, please contact the volunteer program at (559) 565-4287 or email us.

-WOLVERTON SERVICE CAMP The Wolverton Service Camp is a rustic group campground dedicated to volunteers and researchers.
+The Wolverton Service Camp is a rustic group campground dedicated to volunteers and researchers.
 The camp sits at approximately 7,000 feet elevation within the mixed conifer forest of Sequoia National Park.
 Summer days are warm and comfortable with cool nights.
 The camp is equipped with picnic tables, fire rings, porta potties and hand washing stations.
 The nearby Lodgepole Campground offers public showers, laundry, a post office, a small store, and a visitor center.
-For additional photos of the camp, see the Wolverton Service Camp gallery.

 PARTNER VOLUNTEER ORGANIZATIONS